-Blinding can prevent bias in studies that test the effect of different therapeutic and care approaches, especially during the application of those methods and the time of assessing their impacts (37).
+Blinding can prevent bias in studies that test the effect of different theraputic and care approaches, especially during the application of those methods and the time of assessing their impacts (37).
 In the present study, 35% of the studies reported blinding.
-In study by Alirezaei and Latifnejad Roudsari (2022), 50% of articles (30) in the study of Sharifi et al. (2021), 40% of articles (29), and in study conducted by Irani et al (2017), 15% of studies (32) mentioned this issue.
+In study by Alirezaei and Latifnejad Roudsari (2022), 50% of articles (30) in the study of Sharifi F KM, Latifnejad Roudsari R. (2021), 40% of articles (29), and in study conducted by Irani et al (2017), 15% of studies (32) mentioned this issue.
 In study by Khojazadeh, 61% of articles reported blinding (31).
 The possible reason for this difference can be the selection of articles from journals with different indexes.
 In general, the low percentage of blinding in the studies suggests the inadequate knowledge of authors and lack of attention to the importance of implementing and reporting these parts.
-In the current study, the included articles, the statistical methods used, and the comparison of the groups in terms of primary and secondary outcomes were favorably reported, which is similar to the study of Sharifi et al. (2021).
-(29) and Sarayloo and Latifnejad Roudsari (38).
+In the current study, the included articles, the statistical methods used, and the comparison of the groups in terms of primary and secondary outcomes were favorably reported, which is similar to the study of Sharifi F KM, Latifnejad Roudsari R. (2021).
+(29) and Sarailo et al. (38).
 In the results section, most of the items are reported as optimal.
-Complications interventions were reported in only 35% of articles.
-This result is similar to the study of Sharifi et al. (2021) (29).
+Complications of interventions were reported in only 35% of articles.
+This result is similar to the study of Sharifi F KM, Latifnejad Roudsari R.(2021) (29).
 For the clinical application of the results of clinical trials that investigate the effect of medicinal plants, side effects are one of the main items.
 Therefore, the non-reporting of the side effects of these medications shows a considerable weakness in reporting.
 In the discussion section of the studies, the report on the generalizability of the results was inappropriate.
 Also, the report of clinical trial registration number and financial resources were not favorable.
-These results are similar to the study by Sharifi et al. (2021) (29) and Sarayloo and Latifnejad Roudsari (2018) (38).
+These results are similar to the study by Sharifi F KM, Latifnejad Roudsari R. (2021) (29) and Sarayloo K and Latifnejad Roudsari R (2018) (38).
 In general, the results of this study showed that the quality of clinical trials of herbal products in the improvement and prevention of nipple fissures is moderate, and they are not of good quality, which is due to inadequate knowledge and lack of attention to the importance of standard guidelines of trials.
 Because the evaluations of other designs of studies also indicate their quality is less than optimal (39-40), researchers must follow and be familiar with standard checklists for research design and reporting.

-One of the limitations of the present study was the lack of access to some databases, including Embase, for searching.
+One of the limitations of the present study was the lack of access to some databases, including Embas, for searching.
 Therefore, there may be other studies that we did not have access to appraise.
 One of the strengths of our study was following the principles of the systematic review protocol, which allows the replication of the study.